 It’s important to schedule time for spontaneity.
 As English poet William Cowper famously wrote: “Variety’s the very spice of life, that gives it all its flavor.”

 It seems crazy because we work so hard to establish good routines, but breaking free of the very patterns that give our lives structure is what gives our lives “spice.”
-While we may feel most comfortable when things are routine, we feel most alive when they are not.
+While we may feel most comfortable when things are routine, we feel most alive when they aren’t.

 Want to add more “new and novel” into your days?
 Here are a few ideas that will help.

-- Read great books.
 If you want to try new things, you need to open yourself up to new ideas.
-Fiction, non-fiction, history, biography—books are chock full of explorations of the human experience.
+Fiction, nonfiction, history, biography—books are chock full of explorations of the human experience.
 They’re rich sources of inspiration for new and novel ways to get more out of life.

 What will you do differently today?